HasanZerak/Restaurant_page/README.md

    - Add design and style to the _Home Page_.
    - Add design and style to the _Menu Page_.
    - Add design and style to the _About Page_.
+   - Add design and style to the _Contact Page_.